rust-lang/crates-io-ops-bot/README.md

 To use the build message display interval in a CI/CD or production environment, make sure to set it wherever you define your environmental variables for that environment.

 ### Running locally

 You can run this bot in your local environment with this command (make sure you are in the directory for your copy of this repo)

+NOTE: You must be in the [rust team repository](https://github.com/rust-lang/team/) with a discord id listed (like in [this entry](https://github.com/rust-lang/team/blob/master/people/nellshamrell.toml)) to be able to run the bot.

 ```bash
 cargo run